gconnect/Carbon-Xchange/README.md

 # Carbon Credit Market Place & Dashboard

 A user-friendly dashboard to display all available carbon credit on the Toucan platform.
 Querying the Toucan graph data and interacting with the Toucan SDK.
+This Dapp interacts with the Toucan sdk and the graph on the Celo alfajores network.

 # Project Description
 CarbonXchange is a decentralized application (DApp) that aims to revolutionize the carbon credit market by providing a platform for buying and selling carbon credits in a transparent and efficient manner.
 The DApp consists of two main components: a carbon storefront and a climate impact dashboard.